adibisoyi/AutoPlayRL/README.md

 ## Overview

 A modular, end-to-end proof-of-concept for autonomous game playing agents.
-Extendable to any title—currently demoed on Super Mario Bros.
+Extendable to any title, currently demoed on Super Mario Bros.

 ## Core Components